The HG Relief Project: The alarmingly high cost of healthcare is a barrier we are committed to overcoming.

 Grayson Glidewell, Clinical Advisor, CRNP

-Kate Morris, Fundraising Event Chair, Kate Morris Jewelry, Adjunct Professor, Pure Barre Instructor, HG Survivor x 5
+Kate Morris, Fundraising Event Chair, Kate Morris Jewelry, Adjunct Professor, HG Survivor x 5

 Ashton Paige Clark, RN, HG survivor x 5